andrewakafrodo/cmsi387/homework/csi-fs/image-hexdump.md

 	*
 	00001f60  00 00 00 00 dd 7c e0 1c  00 00 00 00 00 00 00 00  |.....|..........|
 	00001f70  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|

+Here is the directory entry for the files, links, and directories that I created.

 	*
 	00003800  02 00 00 00 0c 00 01 02  2e 00 00 00 02 00 00 00  |................|
 	00003810  0c 00 02 02 2e 2e 00 00  0b 00 00 00 14 00 0a 02  |................|